vbartle/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+Contributions: Wife and brothers giving me feedback on the interaction video :).
+Other influences: This youtube video about standing knee flexion. https://www.youtube.com/watch?v=YubFqnGJ5Qk

 # Staging Interaction, Part 2

 This describes the second week's work for this lab activity.

 ## Prep (to be done before Lab on Wednesday)